Wiktorxd-1/Ps99-And-Moderation-bot/README.md

 - `/ping`: Check the bot's latency.
 - `/avatar [user]`: Get the avatar of a specified user or yourself.
 - `/best-clans <points|diamonds>`: Display the top clans based on points or diamonds.
+- `/clan-info [clan name]`: Get Clan Information.
+- `/admin-perm-check`: Check if you can use admin commands.

 ## Contribution